Feng Yuan (activist)

-Feng Yuan (冯媛 (Féng Yuàn); born 1962) is a Chinese human rights activist.
-Known for her support of female victims of domestic abuse, she has been described as China's "earliest gender expert" and was recognised in 2024 as one of the BBC's 100 Women.
+Feng Yuan (Chinese: 冯媛; pinyin: Féng Yuán; born 1962) is a Chinese feminist activist and women's rights advocate known for her work addressing gender-based violence.
+Often described as one of China's earliest gender experts, she has been involved in civil-society initiatives related to domestic violence prevention and workplace sexual harassment awareness.
+She is a co-founder of Equality(为平), a Beijing-based NGO focused on gender equality and support for survivors of violence.
+She has been active in China's #MeToo movement.
+In 2024, she was named one of the BBC 100 Women for her contributions to women's rights.

 Biography

-Feng was born in Yilong County, Sichuan.
-In 1987, she married Wang Ruoshi, a philosopher and former deputy editor-in-chief of the newspaper People's Daily; they remained married until his death from lung cancer in 2002.
+Feng was born in Yilong County, Sichuan in 1962.
+In 1987, she married Wang Ruoshi, a philosopher and former deputy editor-in-chief of the newspaper People's Daily.
+They remained married until his death from lung cancer in 2002.

 In 1983, Feng graduated with a degree in journalism from Fudan University in Shanghai.
 She went on to obtain a master's degree from the Chinese Academy of Social Sciences in Beijing in 1986.
 Between 1986 and 2006, Feng worked primarily as a journalist focusing on women's issues.
-She wrote for People's Daily until 1991 when she left due to disagreements over its coverage of the 1989 Tiananmen Square protests and massacre and its aftermath; Feng then wrote for China Women's News.
+She wrote for People's Daily until 1991 when she left due to disagreements over its coverage of the 1989 Tiananmen Square protests and massacre and its aftermath.
+Feng then wrote for China Women's News.
+By 1998, Feng was leading trainings for women journalists.

-In 1995, Feng was a delegate at the United Nations' World Conference on Women, held in Beijing, following which she began working for a variety of Chinese non-governmental organisations focused on the advancement of women's rights.
-These have included the Media Monitor Network for Women (1996–), the Gender and Development Network in China (2000–), the Centre for Women's Studies at Shantou University (2009–), and the Women's Network for Combating HIV/AIDS (2009–).
+Feng has been involved in the women's rights movement in China since 1980.
+In 1995, Feng was a delegate at the United Nations' World Conference on Women, held in Beijing.
+After the Conference, she began working for a variety of Chinese non-governmental organizations focused on the advancement of women's rights, including the Media Monitor Network for Women (1996–), which she co-founded,' the Gender and Development Network in China (2000–), the Centre for Women's Studies at Shantou University (2009–), and the Women's Network for Combating HIV/AIDS (2009–).
 Feng has been a visiting scholar at Lund University in Sweden (1998), Harvard University in the United States (2001–2002), and the University of Hong Kong (2019–2020).

-Feng was a founding member of the Anti-Domestic Violence Network, and served as its president between 2000 and 2014.
-In 2014, she was one of the founders of Equality (为平 (Wéipíng)), a non-governmental organisation that aims to advance women's rights and gender equality.
-It also supports victims of domestic abuse, operating China's first Chinese and English-language helpline.
-Equality is funded by the United Nations Development Fund for Women.
-Following the development of the Me Too movement in China, Feng provided training to employers on how to prevent sexual harassment in the workplace.
+In 2014, Feng co-founded Equality (为平).
+She later became involved in workplace sexual harassment prevention during the emergence of China's #MeToo movement.

-In 2022, the Government of China announced plans to overhaul its legislation on women's rights, including redefining sexual harassment and banning workplace discrimination and emotional abuse.
-Feng welcomed the move as having the potential to impose "moral responsibility and pressure" on Chinese institutions, though expressed concern that the proposals did not specify clear punishments for violating the new legislation, describing it as "more of a gesture than a specific plan of operation" to address gender-based abuse.
+In 1998, she co-founded the Anti–Domestic Violence Network (ADVN), where she worked on raising awareness of domestic violence.
+In 2003, the organization proposed anti-domestic abuse law.
+Feng served as its president from 2000 to 2014.

-In December 2024, Feng was named as one of the BBC's 100 Women of 2024 in recognition of her activism for women's rights.
+In December 2024, she was included in the BBC 100 Women list.